awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-configurationprofile.md

 # AWS::AppConfig::ConfigurationProfile<a name="aws-resource-appconfig-configurationprofile"></a>

-The `AWS::AppConfig::ConfigurationProfile` resource creates a configuration profile that enables AppConfig to access the configuration source\.
-Valid configuration sources include Systems Manager \(SSM\) documents, SSM Parameter Store parameters, and Amazon S3\.
+The `AWS::AppConfig::ConfigurationProfile` resource creates a configuration profile that enables AWS AppConfig to access the configuration source\.
+Valid configuration sources include AWS Systems Manager \(SSM\) documents, SSM Parameter Store parameters, and Amazon S3\.
 A configuration profile includes the following information\.
 + The Uri location of the configuration data\.
 + The AWS Identity and Access Management \(IAM\) role that provides access to the configuration data\.
 + A validator for the configuration data\.
 Available validators include either a JSON Schema or the Amazon Resource Name \(ARN\) of an AWS Lambda function\.

-AppConfig requires that you create resources and deploy a configuration in the following order:
+AWS AppConfig requires that you create resources and deploy a configuration in the following order:

 1. Create an application